jianzhong123/MMFF-DDI/README.md

-# DRLF-DDI
+# MMFF-DDI
-We propose DRLF-DDI, a dual-view representation learning framework for DDIE prediction.
-Specifically, in the individual drug view, DRLF-DDI designs an autoencoder module with multi-head attention mechanism to generate enhanced Morgan fingerprints; in the interaction view, a DDI-Transformer module is introduced to capture the interaction features.
+We propose MMFF-DDI, a multi-modal fusion framework based on contrastive learning for DDIE prediction.
+The main contributions of this study are summarized as follows:
+• We extract multi-modal features for individual drugs, including enhanced Morgan ffngerprints, MolFormerderived embeddings, and 3D structural representations.
+• A multi-head attention autoencoder that generates enhanced Morgan ffngerprints with denser and more informative representations.
+• A contrastive multi-modal integration module that aligns multi-source features within a shared latent space, achieving semantic alignment and cross-modal complementarity beyond simple concatenation.

 ## Requirements